Apply to vetted scholarship programs in one clickAdvertiser disclosure

 If you are in a situation where a teacher can’t write you a recommendation, don’t get discouraged!
 Thank them and identify another teacher who might be able to write for you.
 If you are having trouble with this, your school counselor can be a good person to ask for advice.

 Offer to provide additional information

-A really smart move for students is to offer to sit down with their teacher or guidance counselor for a conversation before they write the recommendation.
-Some teachers or guidance counselors may even ask you to complete a questionnaire or survey.
+A really smart move for you to consider is to offer to sit down with your teacher or guidance counselor for a conversation before they write the recommendation.
+Some teachers or guidance counselors may even ask you to complete a questionnaire or survey or send them a copy of your resume.
 Either way, it is important to be clear that you are available to give them additional information.

 Next steps after your recommendation request

 Your work is not done after asking for your recommendations!
 There are still a few steps left!

 Double-check to ensure that your recommendation is submitted

 It’s always better to be safe than sorry.
 That’s why you should keep your eye on your status portals for scholarships or college admissions to ensure that your rec letters are submitted.
 If you are concerned that your recommendation has not been submitted, you can send your recommender a quick note to ask if they need anything else from you for the letter.
 This can be a good way to nudge your teacher or school counselor.

 When in doubt, you can also call or email the admissions office to check in on the status of the recommendation letter.